ajfigueroa/pug-bot/README.md

 This is the result of a few weeks of tinkering in hopes of making something more extensible.

 If this helps at least one other person work faster then I'll be content.
+You can see how I use this framework [here](https://github.com/ajfigueroa/alex-pug-bot).

 # Installation